-The Institute President's office provides information on schools that may accept this campus' course credits toward their programs.
-However, this Institute does not guarantee transferability of credits to any other institute, university or institution, and it should not be assumed that any courses or programs described in this catalog can be transferred to another institution.
+This School does not guarantee transferability of credits to any other college, university or institution, and it should not be assumed that any courses or programs described in this catalog can be transferred to another institution.
 Any decision on the comparability, appropriateness and applicability of credits and whether they may be accepted is the decision of the receiving institution.